JingfengSteven/ACPO-Atomic-Consistency-Preference-Optimization-for-Long-form-Question-Answering/DPO-Tuning/Readme.md

 # ACPO DPO Tuning
 This is a fork of DPO to support ACPO alignment.
-Modified from code base [here](https://github.com/kttian/llm_factuality_tuning) and
+Modified from code base [here](https://github.com/kttian/llm_factuality_tuning)
 # Our Changes
 1. We now support the addition of custom datasets.
 2. We've implemented Cosine Decay for the loss function.